 where $P_{\text{signal}}$ and $P_{\text{noise}}$ denote the average power of the clean signal and the added noise, respectively.
 To better demonstrate the performance of the proposed framework, the prediction accuracy is quantified using the normalized root mean square error (NRMSE), defined as:

-where \(y_{\mathrm{true},i}\) and \(y_{\mathrm{pred},i}\) denote the \(i\)-th observed (ground truth) and predicted values of the target quantity, respectively; \(N\) is the total number of samples.
-The normalization by the range of \(y_{\mathrm{true}}\) ensures scale-invariant comparison across different datasets or measurement magnitudes.
+where $y_{\mathrm{true},i}$ and $y_{\mathrm{pred},i}$ denote the $i$th observed (ground truth) and predicted values of the target quantity, respectively; $N$ is the total number of samples.
+The normalization by the range of $y_{\mathrm{true}}$ ensures scale-invariant comparison across different datasets or measurement magnitudes.

-The subsequent subsections present three case studies of increasing complexity: (i) the Bouc-Wen hysteretic system benchmark, (ii) a complex structure with nonlinear and fractional terms, and (iii) an experimental SDOF yielding structure.
-Collectively, these experiments provide a comprehensive evaluation of the unified framework across challenging modeling scenarios.
+The subsequent subsections present four case studies of increasing complexity: (i) the Bouc-Wen hysteretic system benchmark, (ii) a complex structure with nonlinear and fractional terms, (iii) an experimental single degree-of-freedom (SDOF) yielding structure, and (iv) Extension to multiple degree-of-freedom (MDOF) systems.
+Collectively, these experiments provide a comprehensive evaluation of the proposed framework.